Selyuu/RN-todo/README.md

 # Todotia
 Baby steps as I teach myself the choreography of React Native.
-Starting with a To Do List.
+Starting with a to do list.

 ## Screenshot